inthezone006/atlas-maui/README.md

 # atlas-maui
-Native mobile and desktop clients for ATLAS
+Native mobile and desktop client for ATLAS, using .NET MAUI.